This review is based on the opinion of coLanguage.

 Many beginners make the mistake of simply jumping without a plan.
 While enthusiasm is great, it often leads to frustration if your Spanish lessons don’t match your level or address your specific challenges.
 That’s why the first step to learning Spanish effectively is creating a plan that’s made for you.

 Learning Spanish is more effective when you experience the culture behind the language.
-Spanish culture is rich in traditions, music, food, and regional expressions, which helps bring the language to life.
+Spanish culture is rich in traditions, music, food, and regional expressions, which help bring the language to life.

 How to immerse yourself: